facebookarchive/oss-performance/time_wait.md

 Depending on your distribution, you may be able to make this persistent by editing /etc/sysctl.conf, or adding a similarly-formatted file to /etc/sysctl.d/

+If your workload involves many concurrent users, you may want to consider enabling this on your production servers, regardless of which PHP engine you are using.

 More details
 ------------